Brands that sell their own products often find it challenging to produce and stock the right amount of inventory.

 For example, items with high sales volume should be placed within easier reach than items with lower sales volume.
 Seasonal items should be moved to make room for evergreen items that generate sales all year round.

 To keep your warehouse organized at all times, use labels and barcodes to track products.
 Use an electronic system to track all items from the moment they are received in the warehouse until they are delivered to the customer.
-You may also use a warehouse management software to improve your warehousing efficiency.
+You may also use a warehouse management software to improve your warehousing efficiency and streamline your inventory processes.

 You can also maximize the vertical space of your warehouse with a shelving system.
 However, make sure that your workers can access upper-level items quickly, efficiently, and safely.